coleenquadros/configuration/docs/cloud.redhat.com/dev-onboarding/README.md

 If you need emergency help after-hours, AppSRE can be paged.
 Please review the information [here](https://mojo.redhat.com/groups/service-delivery/blog/2020/03/19/paging-appsre-oncall) for guidance on when to use the AppSRE pager.

-## Forking the app-interface Gitlab Repo
+## Forking the app-interface GitLab Repo

 You'll need to fork the app-interface gitlab repo in order to create merge requests (MRs), which are the same thing as github PRs.
 If you are new to gitlab, it works almost exactly the same as github for day-to-day tasks.
 However some of the buttons are in different places.
 To fork, you'll need to: